amberchen33/AC_Yelp_Scrapy/README.md

 # yelp_scrapy
-craw data from yelp.com using scrapy
+crawl data from yelp.com using scrapy